-The assets of the Authority exceeded its liabilities at the close of the fiscal year by \$4,520,349 (Net Position).
-A component of this balance represents \$1,361,635 of net investment in capital assets; however, the remainder of Net Position consists of unrestricted Net Position of \$3,158,714.
+The assets of the Authority exceeded its liabilities at the close of the fiscal year by \$6,200,319 (Net Position).
+A component of this balance represents \$1,423,075 of net investment in capital assets; however, the remainder of Net Position consists of unrestricted Net Position of \$4,777,244.
 Unrestricted Net Position represents the amount normally used to meet the Authority's ongoing obligations.

-Changes in Net Position - The Authority's total Net Position increased by \$166,098 in fiscal year 2014 that was the result of the Authority's efforts to reduce expenses, which included paying off the loan to the City.
+Changes in Net Position - The Authority's total Net Position increased by \$1,009,042 in fiscal year 2016 that was the result of the Authority's efforts to reduce expenses and increase revenues.

-The Authority's total assets increased by \$174,608 at the end of the fiscal year.
-All asset categories, except two, experienced increases during the year, including Interest Receivable of \$1,131, Taxes Receivable of \$15,826, Due from Other Governments of \$53,682 and Net Capital Assets of \$234,641.
-The asset category Cash and Cash Equivalents decreased during fiscal year 2014 by \$129,498 and Accounts Receivable decreased by \$1,174.
+By the end of the fiscal year, the Authority's total assets increased by \$ \$993,635.
+All current asset categories experienced increases during the year, including Cash and Cash Equivalents of \$758,778, Interest Receivable of \$3,656, Taxes Receivable of \$12,454 and Due from Other Governments of \$77,070.
+The noncurrent asset category - Capital Assets decreased by \$149,298.